miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 stake pool only manages one stake account per validator.
 To add a new validator to the stake pool, the staker must use the `add-validator` command.

-The SOL used to add validators to the pool comes from the stake pool's reserve account.
-If there is insufficient SOL in the reserve, the command will fail.
+The MLN used to add validators to the pool comes from the stake pool's reserve account.
+If there is insufficient MLN in the reserve, the command will fail.
-Be sure to use the `deposit-sol` command to move some SOL into the pool.
+Be sure to use the `deposit-sol` command to move some MLN into the pool.

-With 10 SOL in the pool, let's add some random validators to the stake pool.
+With 10 MLN in the pool, let's add some random validators to the stake pool.

 ```console
 $ solarti-stake-pool add-validator Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 38DYMkwYCvsj8TC6cNaEvFHHVDYeWDp1qUgMgyjNqZXk